bugthing/docker-nginx/README.md

 ## Directories

-This docker image is built around referencing prepared volumes (directories), below is an explaination of each volume and is how I use this image to serve up sites from my VPS.
+This docker image is built around referencing prepared volumes (directories), below is an explaination of each volume.

 ### sites-enabled

+To be mounted at `/etc/nginx/sites-enabled`

 Each specific sites configuration.
 For example: